mxagar/eda_fe_summary/README.md

 		- Confusion matrix: `Real (Positive, Negative) x Predicted (Positive, Negative)`
 		- Accuracy (bad metric, unless equal number of class instances): diagonal / all 4 cells = `(TP + TN) / (TP + FP + FN + TN)`
 		- **Precision** (of Predicted Positives) of each class = `TP / (TP + FP)`
-			- Interpretation: do we wan to assure that our predicted positives are correct?
+			- Interpretation: do we wan to assure that our predicted positives are correct? **How good are we at minimizing Type I error?**
 		- **Recall** or Sensitivity (wrt.
 Real Positives) of each class = `TP / (TP + FN)`
-			- Interpretation: do we want to capture all the true positives?
+			- Interpretation: do we want to capture all the true positives? **How good are we at minimizing Type II error?**
+			- It is the most important metric in disease or fraud detection.
 		- Specificity of each class: Precision for Negatives = `TN / (FP + TN)`
 		- F1: harmonic mean between precision and recall; it is a nice trade-off between precision and recall, thus, a metric which is recommend by default: `F1 = 2 *(Precision*Recall)/(Precision+Recall)`
 		- ROC curve (binary classifications)